nealstammers/FormBuilder-Craft-CMS/README.md

     **Hand** - Will be generated automatically<br />
     **Email Subje** - This will be subject line for email notifications<br />
     **Use AJAX?** - Check this if you want the form submission via ajax, this will use javascript to validate `required` fields<br />
+    **Use reCaptcha?** - Check this if you want to use Google reCaptcha.
+Requires this following plugin to be installed: [Craft reCaptcha](https://github.com/aberkie/craft-recaptcha/) <br />
     **Redirect To Success Page** - Check if you want to redirect to a success page (ex: "/thank-you")<br />
     **Redirect URL** - Enter url to a success page<br />